Last updated: 29 Nov 2006 jlh

 Perhaps install.sh lacks permission to run because you tried to copy all the files from the DVD, in order to move them to another system.
 If so, please don't do that.
 There's an easier way.
 See the next question.

 a.
 The installation guides have an appendix just for you, which describe installing from the network or installing from a tarfile.
-See the appendix to install-guide-unix.html or install-guide-windows.html.
+See Appendix 1 in install-guide-unix.html or install-guide-windows.html.

 I was installing on Windows using the tar file.
 It said: